Accy 420 Section 6, Independent Study (Alternative Thesis Track; Professional Development and Research for Accountancy Honors Students)

 Hon 445 Section 1, Art and the Republic

-The objective of this class is to study various forms of the arts, i.e. dance. film, literature (including novels and poetry), music (all genres), sculpture and monuments, political cartoons, comedy and humor, and theater to explore and analyze how these forms of human expression and creativity are affected and influenced by our societies and cultures, and how, in turn, these arts and their creators influence and affect us as individuals and citizens.
+The objective of this class is to study various forms of the arts, i.e. dance. film, literature (including novels and poetry), music (all genres), sculpture and monuments, political cartoons, comedy and humor, and theater to explore and analyze how these forms of human expression and creativity are affected and influenced by our societies and cultures, and how, in turn, these arts and their creators, influence and affect us as individuals and citizens.
 This is a course that also engages students on current issues and how they relate to the arts.
 If you are uncomfortable regularly reading a wide variety of newspapers, grappling with complex societal, social and political issues of the day, and hearing multiple points of views on issues with which you may or may not agree, then this is not a course you should take.
 If you want to learn to see things from a broad perspective, open your mind to a large world view, learn how to better engage people with whom you might not share the same values, and effectively prepare yourself to understand the creative spirit that affects and drives not only the arts, but every field, then please sign up!

 In our shrinking world full of new technologies, intellectual property (“IP”) has become an important field of law for all businesses, big and small—and most individuals as well—to understand.
 This is a survey course that will provide an overview of the four topics that comprise the heart of IP law: trade secret, trademark, patent, and copyright.
 This course will provide you with the foundation to recognize situations where IP is involved and to properly analyze the implications of such situations.
 This course will focus both on established legal precedent as well as the practical impact of this precedent on economy, society, and culture, both at home and abroad.
 Course assignments will be composed of a mixture of cases, law review articles, and readings drawn from current events.
 In addition, written exercises will occasionally be given to illustrate how the knowledge learned from the readings, lectures, and class discussions might be applied in legal practice.